-The push up is an upper body compound movement that targets muscles of the chest, shoulders, and arms.
-Additionally, this movement is excellent at developing trunk and scapular stability.
-The push up is a great exercise to include in rehab or generalized programming, and can be easily adapted to suit a variety of levels.
+The push up is an upper body movement that targets muscles of the chest, shoulders, and arms.
+This movement is excellent to develop trunk and scapular stability and ideal to include in rehab or generalized programming.
+It can also be easily adapted to suit a variety of levels.

-Due to the variability in anatomical differences, mobility restrictions, and muscle flexibility, this exercise may look different from person to person.
-This is why it is important to use this resource as a general guide; however, a physiotherapist will be able to ensure the exercise is properly and safely executed.
+Due to the variability in anatomical differences, mobility restrictions, and muscle flexibility this exercise may look different from person to person.
+This is why it is important to use this resource as a general guide.
+If you have any doubts, don’t hesitate to reach out to your physiotherapist to ensure the exercise is properly and safely executed.

-Action: Lower your chest towards the ground by bending your elbows to approximately 90°.
-During the movement, keep your trunk and legs straight.
-After lowering your chest, return to starting position by pushing through your arms and straightening the elbows.
+- After lowering your chest, return to starting position by pushing through your arms and straightening the elbows

 Common Mistakes to Avoid:

 - Dropping the hips towards the ground and extending the low back

 - Forcing the head forwards and craning the neck throughout the movement